asmodehn/WkCore/tests/README.txt

 =============
-MySql is a test project for the detection of libmysqlclient-dev library MySQL++ is a test project for the detection of libmysql++-dev library
+MySql is a test project for the detection of libmysqlclient-dev library MySQL++ is a test project for the detection of libmysql++-dev library Bullet is a test project for the detection of Bullet physics engine - TODO : fix it : At the moment bullet doesnt support being in a shared library on amd64 architectures
+LuaJIT is a test project for the detection of Bullet physics engine

 TODO
 ====